 Best of the Rest

 Sitting just below the Power Conferences are the American Athletic Conference, West Coast Conference, and Big East.
 Whilst not quite on the same level as the power conferences, these three conferences regularly send multiple teams to the NCAA Tournament and provide a high level of competition.
 Often times these conferences feature teams that make deep runs in the NCAA Tournament, with Big East side Georgetown reaching the College Cup semi-finals in 2018.
-The table below shows how many teams each of these conferences have sent to the NCAA Tournament in the last five years.
+The table below shows how many teams each of these conferences have sent to the NCAA Tournament between 2015 and 2019.

 |West Coast (WCC)||2.6||3|